 The project, which has not used grant funding, demonstrates solar's increased competitiveness while supporting a low-emissions transport future through an agreement to provide power for Melbourne's tram network.

-The CEFC has committed approximately $98 million for the solar project which is being developed by a joint venture between independent global infrastructure and private equity investment manager Foresight Group and Syncline Energy, a Victorian-based developer.
+The CEFC has committed approximately $98 million for the solar project which was developed by a joint venture between independent global infrastructure and private equity investment manager Foresight Group and Syncline Energy, a Victorian-based developer.
 Equity investment in the project will be provided by the UK-listed Foresight Solar Fund Limited (FSFL), Korean government-owned Korean Infrastructure Asset Management Company KIAMCO (each of whom are taking a 48.5 per cent stake) and Korea's Hanwha Energy (3 per cent).

 The 320,000-solar panel plant is expected to generate enough power to supply around 30,000 homes with solar energy, and has contracted a significant proportion of its projected output in separate agreements with Alinta Energy and the Victorian Government.